Knicks rally late, snap Grizzlies’ 4-game win streak in OT

+Turns out, there was just enough time left for an out-of-nowhere comeback.

+“We needed it bad,” All-Star Julius Randle said.
+“This was the way to break out of that, that little slump or whatever you want to call it.
+This was definitely the game to do it.
+Guys stepped up.”

-NEW YORK (AP) — RJ Barrett scored 20 points, making a tiebreaking 3-pointer with 1:15 left in overtime, and the New York Knicks used a late rally to stun the Memphis Grizzlies 133-129 on Friday night.
+RJ Barrett scored 20 points, making a tiebreaking 3-pointer with 1:15 left in overtime, and New York used a late rally to stun the Memphis Grizzlies 133-129 on Friday night.

-Alec Burks had nine of his 19 in overtime and Julius Randle recovered from a scoreless first half to finish with 15 points, 11 assists and 10 rebounds in his fifth triple-double of the season.
+Alec Burks had nine of his 19 in overtime and Randle recovered from a scoreless first half to finish with 15 points, 11 assists and 10 rebounds in his fifth triple-double of the season.
 New York snapped the Grizzlies’ four-game winning streak.

 The Knicks had a 3-1 lead, then never led again in regulation.
 They were down double digits for much of the night and still trailed by 13 points midway through the fourth quarter.